-What Does Obamacare Being Ruled As Unconstitutional Mean?
-It's Not The End
+Here's What Obamacare Being Ruled As Unconstitutional Could Really Mean

 The future of the Affordable Care Act (ACA) aka Obamacare, the nation's current healthcare plan signed into law under President Barack Obama, has been hanging in the balance since Obama exited the White House and President Donald Trump entered.
 Now, there's a new chapter in the healthcare saga because on Friday, Dec.
 14, a Texas judge struck the entirety of the ACA down, according to The New York Times.
 In light of this news, you might be wondering what the Obamacare ruling means for you and your healthcare coverage.